dhconnelly/dhcdev/pages/ml-notes.md

 _February 1, 2023_

-I've decided to spend some time digging into Machine Learning and Deep Learning.
-I took an ML course in grad school but forgot most of it, and I worked on a system for Google Maps back in 2015-2016 that predicated hundreds of categorical labels for tens of millions of POIs, but I only understood the model at a superficial level, and it was the days before TensorFlow, so we had to build a lot of custom stuff.
-A lot has happened since then!
+Motivated by the ChatGPT release and the new gold rush, I've decided to spend some time refreshing my ML fundamentals.
+Back in 2015-2016 (before TensorFlow) I worked on what is now called MLOps for a large multi-label classification model for Google Maps, where I implemented distributed data processing pipelines, model versioning, deployment, and data and inference observability, all in C++, but I've lost touch with the modern ecosystem.
+In grad school I took several ML and classical AI courses but haven't had to revisit those fundamentals in a long time.

 I'll link notes and code below as I go along.